isc-projects/kea/doc/guide/hooks-radius.rst

    $ make
    $ sudo make install

-You may pass additional parameters to the configure script, if you need to.
+Additional parameters may be passed to the configure script, if needed.
 Once installed, the FreeRADIUS client will be installed in /usr/local.
 This is the default path where Kea will be looking for it.
-You may install it in a different directory; if you choose to do so, make sure you add that path to the configure script when compiling Kea.
+It can be installed in a different directory; if so, make sure to add that path to the configure script when compiling Kea.

 STEP 3: Install recent BOOST version